mendix/docs/content/studio/domain-models.md

 		![General Properties of an Entity](attachments/domain-models/entity-general-properties.png)

 *  **Stored Information** properties define whether the information about the entity is stored in the database.
-If the information is stored, it can be retrieved afterwards and can be used in [microflow expressions](microflows-expressions) and/or [page filters](filters).
-For example, on a page, you can add a filter and show only program items that were created by the current user.
+If the information is stored, it can be retrieved afterwards and can be used in [page filters](filters).
+For example, you can add a filter and show only objects that were created by the current user.

   You can toggle the following properties:

-  * **Store 'Created by'** – when enabled, the user name that created the entity is stored in the database
+  * **Store 'Created by'** – when enabled, the user who created the entity is stored in the database

-  * **Store 'Creation Date'** – when enabled, the date when the entity was created is stored in the database
+  * **Store 'Creation Date'** – when enabled, the date and time when the entity was created is stored in the database

-  * **Store 'Last Changed by'**– when enabled, the user name that was the last to make changes to the entity is stored in the database
+  * **Store 'Last Changed by'**– when enabled, the user who was the last to make changes to the entity is stored in the database

-	* **Store 'Last Changed Date'** – when enabled, the date when the entity was last changed is stored in the database
+	* **Store 'Last Changed Date'** – when enabled, the date and time when the entity was last changed is stored in the database

 		![Stored Information Properties of an Entity](attachments/domain-models/entity-stored-info.png)